-The strength of plates and slabs independently control the shape of the shallow slab and subducted slab.
+The strength of plates and slabs independently controls the shape of the shallow slab and subducted slab.
 The richness of slab morphology as seen in tomographic inversions suggests that the mechanical strength of tectonic plates is modified by some mechanism.
-As in Petersen et al. (2015), we find that too weak surface plates transition from single-sided occurs early in the model evolution.
-That study also found that plates that are too strong can't be bent and subducted, resulting in the system evolving into the stagnant-lid regime.
+As in Petersen et al. (2015), we find that surface plates transition from single-sided mode is too weak and occurs early in the model evolution.
+That study also found that plates that are too strong cannot be bent and subducted, resulting in the system evolving into the stagnant-lid regime.

 Strong plates resist bending and preserve larger radii of curvature.
-Smaller radii of curvature a result of vertical descending or steeply dipping slabs, promote 2-sided convection.
+Smaller radii of curvature, the result of vertical descending or steeply dipping slabs, promote two-sided convection.
 Larger radii of curvature preserve single-sided subduction.
-At depth strong slabs embed in the lower mantle, transmit bending stresses to the surface and decrease radii of curvature.
+At depth, strong slabs embed in the lower mantle, transmit bending stresses to the surface, and decrease radii of curvature.
 Weak slabs at depth are less coupled to the lower mantle, and inhibit the transmission of stress to the surface.

-"Earth like" subduction is single-sided, supports wide range of radii of curvature and slab morphologies.
-In this study the richness of such observations is best reproduced by a combination of strong surface plates and weakened slabs.
-The strong plates promote single-sided subduction while the weakened slabs allow slabs to bend, pile or lie flat, as is seen in tomographic inversions.
+Earth-like subduction is single-sided and supports a wide range of radii of curvature and slab morphologies.
+In this study, the richness of such observations is best reproduced by a combination of strong surface plates and weakened slabs.
+The strong plates promote single-sided subduction while the weakened slabs allow slabs to bend, pile, or lie flat, as is seen in tomographic inversions.

 Acknowledgements.
-This material is based upon work supported by the National Science Foundation under Grant No. 1255040.
-This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1053575.
-The authors acknowledge the Texas Advanced Computing Center (TACC) at The University of Texas at Austin for providing HPC resources that have contributed to the research results reported within this paper.
+We are grateful to Boris Kaus and an anonymous reviewer for their constructive comments.
+This material is based upon work supported by the National Science Foundation under grant no. 1255040.
+This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by the National Science Foundation grant number ACI-1053575.
+The authors acknowledge the Texas Advanced Computing Center (TACC) at the University of Texas at Austin for providing HPC resources that have contributed to the research results reported within this paper.